 When it comes to preventing burnout, the first step is to maintain good physical and mental health – get enough sleep, exercise regularly – even taking breaks during the day for a walk counts– and make sure not to miss food when your body tells you it’s time to eat.

 Feeling burned out may come from trying to do too many things at once.
 Step back and reset your priorities.
 You don’t immediately have to return every call or respond to email and text as soon as you get them.
-Plan your day and make sure to do the things that inspire and excite you first, then get to on to the more mundane – but still necessary - “to dos.”
+Plan your day and make sure to do the things that inspire and excite you first, then get on to the more mundane – but still necessary - “to-dos.”

 Find new challenges